 “I love the camaraderie of the people, and the warmth of the other tenants.
 It feels like a supportive environment for the staff and students, the students feel very safe here.
 Oh and the toilets are clean!

 TK’s is a regular highlight of the week too, just knowing that it’s there is handy.
 Everything is just handy.
-I like to shop locally, so having other businesses around is good; even having conversations with other businesses is interesting – you can meet some many like- minded people.
+I like to shop locally, so having other businesses around is good; even having conversations with other businesses is interesting – you can meet so many like- minded people.
 It’s lovely.”

 Connect2Education can be found at Office 8, Unit 2 Roseberry Court, Terry Dicken Business Park, Stokesley TS9 5QT.